lip6/coriolis/documentation/_build/html/_sources/PythonTutorial/Collections.txt

    .. note:: It means that if cells with the same name exist in different
 	     libraries, only the one in the first library will be ever used.
-	     Be also weary of cell files that may remain in the ``WORK_LIB``, they may unexpectedly shadow cells from the libraries.
+	     Be also aware that cell files that may remain in the ``WORK_LIB``, may unexpectedly shadow cells from the libraries.

 .. code-block:: Python